 In addition to the models themselves, a model registry stores information (metadata) about the data and training jobs used to create the model.
 Tracking these requisite inputs is essential to establish lineage for ML models.
 In this way, a model registry serves a function analogous to version control systems (e.g. Git, SVN) and artifact repositories (e.g. Artifactory, PyPI) for traditional software.

 Another way to think about model lineage is to consider all of the details that would be necessary to recreate a trained model from scratch.
-Establishing lineage through a model registry is a vital component to a robust MLOps architecture.
+Establishing lineage through a model registry is a vital component of a robust MLOps architecture.

 How Does a Model Registry Work?